copilotAcc971/FinGenius/replit.md

 # Multi-Tenant AI-Powered Accounting Application

 ## Overview
-This project is a multi-tenant AI-powered accounting application designed to achieve 100% feature parity with Zoho Books for customer and invoice management.
-Its core purpose is to provide robust accounting functionalities, including tax compliance, AI-driven document data extraction, secure payment processing, comprehensive financial reporting, and Open Banking integration, initially targeting the UAE market.
-The application emphasizes financial integrity, scalability, security, and multi-tenancy to support businesses effectively.
+This project is a multi-tenant AI-powered accounting application aiming for 100% feature parity with Zoho Books for customer and invoice management.
+It provides robust accounting functionalities, including tax compliance, AI-driven document data extraction, secure payment processing, comprehensive financial reporting, and Open Banking integration, initially for the UAE market.
+The application focuses on financial integrity, scalability, security, and multi-tenancy to support businesses effectively.
+The business vision is to provide a robust, AI-powered accounting solution that adheres to international financial standards and offers significant market potential, starting with the UAE.

 ## User Preferences
 - Focus on matching Zoho Books 100% exactly for customer and invoice forms.